WeblateOrg/weblate/docs/admin/addons.rst

 Executing scripts from addon
 ++++++++++++++++++++++++++++

-You can also use addons to execute external scripts.
-This used to be integrated in Weblate, but now you have to write little code to wrap your script with an addon.
+Addons can also be used to execute external scripts.
+This used to be integrated in Weblate, but now you have to write some code to wrap your script with an addon.

 .. literalinclude:: ../../weblate/addons/example_pre.py
     :language: python

-For installing instructions see :ref:`custom-addon-modules`.
+For installation instructions see :ref:`custom-addon-modules`.

-The script is executed with the current directory set to the root of the VCS repository for given component.
+The script is executed with the current directory set to the root of the VCS repository for any given component.

 Additionally, the following environment variables are available: